DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-GitHub-Education-VSCode-S26.md

    - Open VSCode and go to the Extensions panel (Ctrl+Shift+X on Windows/Linux, Cmd+Shift+X on Mac).
 You can also see the icon for extensions in the left hand panel.
 It looks like four blocks, one of which is at a diagonal.
    - Search for "GitHub Copilot Chat Extension" and click **Install**
    - You may need to restart VSCode, but you should see a chat icon with a drop down menu.
+3. Follow these [instructions](https://code.visualstudio.com/docs/copilot/setup) to then sign in to Github from VSCode.
+If you plan has been verified in Part 1 above, you should be able to use it straight away.

 ### Part 3: Simple Customizations to Minimal Mistakes